This Instant Pot Shrimp Scampi is ready in 30 minutes! The frozen shrimp, pasta and creamy butter sauce cook together at the same time.

 What to serve with shrimp scampi

 Because this dish is very rich in flavor, keep your sides simple.
 A tossed green salad will add freshness to the plate.

 Steamed or sautéed vegetables like broccoli or zucchini would also go well.
 A little oil or butter and salt and pepper are all you need for seasoning.

 And don’t forget the garlic bread!
 That always goes well with any pasta dish.

-- Microwave: It is best to reheat the shrimp separately so it doesn’t become tough and rubbery.
-Remove the shrimp and add a splash of water to the pasta.
-Heat on high for 1-2 minutes, then heat the shrimp for about 20 seconds and add back into the pasta.
+You can also microwave this dish, but I recommend reheating the shrimp separately or it will get all tough and rubbery.
+Microwave on high for 1-2 minutes, then microwave the shrimp separately for about 20 second and add it back to the pasta.

 More Instant Pot pasta recipes

 - Grab some glass meal prep bowls if you plan on turning this shrimp scampi into your weekly lunches.

 - 1/4 cup lemon juice